Skip to Content

 Yosemite charges entry by the vehicle – $35 for a seven consecutive day pass.
 The better value may be to purchase an $80 America the Beautiful National Park annual pass for your family, especially if you plan to visit other national parks, national monuments, or public lands in a single calendar year.

-If you have a 4th grader in the family, you can get a national park pass for free for the year through the Every Kid Outdoors program, so definitely take advantage!
+If you have a 4th grader in the family (as we did last year), you can get a national park pass for free for the year through the Every Kid Outdoors program.
+Definitely take advantage!

 Best Times to Visit Yosemite